calimero-archive/docs/docs/getting_started/explorer.md

 ![](../../static/img/ft_token.png)

-By clicking on any of the blocks, you'll have both an overview of the transaction and contract information.
+By clicking on any of the fungible tokens, you'll have both an overview of the transaction and contract information.

 - The number of transactions occured on that account
 - The amount of storage used